ros-perception/vision_msgs/README.md

 ## Messages

-  * Classification2D and Classification3D: pure classification without pose
+  * Classification: pure classification without pose
   * Detection2D and Detection3D: classification + pose
-  * XArray messages, where X is one of the four message types listed above.
+  * XArray messages, where X is one of the two message types listed above.
 A pipeline should emit XArray messages as its forward-facing ROS interface.
   * VisionInfo: Information about a classifier, such as its name and where to find its metadata database.
-  * ObjectHypothesis: An id/score pair.
+  * ObjectHypothesis: An class\_id/score pair.
   * ObjectHypothesisWithPose: An ObjectHypothesis/pose pair.
 This accounts for the fact that a single input, say, a point cloud, could have different poses depdending on its class.
 For example, a flat rectangular prism could either be a smartphone lying on its back, or a book lying on its side.
   * BoundingBox2D, BoundingBox3D: orientable rectangular bounding boxes,
     specified by the pose of their center and their size.
-  * BoundingRect2D: A simplified bounding box that uses the OpenCV format: definition of the upper-left corner, as well as width and height of the box.
-    The BoundingRect2D cannot be rotated.

 By using a very general message definition, we hope to cover as many of the various computer vision use cases as possible.
 Some examples of use cases that